PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 Press the button to send your response, enter your response policy in text, and send it.

-Occasionally you will be asked additional questions.
+Occasionally, you will be asked additional questions.

 Click the Submit Answer button and enter your answer.